giada1198/A-B-Machines/README.md

 ## Getting Started

+### Install openFrameworks

+Download the latest version from [Official Website](https://openframeworks.cc/download/) and do not setup any IDE.

 ### Install Command Line Tools

 openFramewroks seems have troubles with being compiled by [Xcode 10](https://forum.openframeworks.cc/t/xcode-10-0-build-errors/30447/6) and getting access to camera in [macOS 10.4 Mojave](https://www.apple.com/macos/mojave/).
 The simplest solution is removing Xcode and only using Command Line Tools to compile and run projects.